-Actually, stevia has some interesting anti-diabetic and antioxidant effects—I’ll get into these later.
-Compared to sugar, stevia cultivation is also better for the environment.
-And if you’ve read my latest book, Sacred Cow, you know that matters A LOT to me.
+In fact, I believe substituting sugar with stevia is a strong choice for most people.
+Added sugar is making people sick, obese, and metabolically unwell.
+And compared to sugar, stevia cultivation is much better for the environment.
+If you’ve read my latest book, Sacred Cow, you know this matters A LOT to me.

 What Is Stevia?

 Centuries ago, the natives of South America satisfied their sweet tooth by chewing on the leaves of a local shrub.
 They didn’t know why the leaves of this plant tasted so good, but boy, did they enjoy them.
 Decades later, in 1905, Westerners named this plant stevia rebaudiana.

 Stevia’s sweetness comes from compounds within the plant leaves called steviol glycosides, which are 50–400 times sweeter than table sugar.
 These glycosides are extracted to make the zero-calorie sweetener we call stevia.
 They include:

 - Rebaudioside C

 Stevioside, in particular, has been researched extensively for its blood sugar-lowering properties.
 This may explain why stevia has a long history of treating diabetes among the natives in Paraguay and Brazil.
 Let’s double-click on this benefit now.

 Stevia hasn’t yet earned “health-food” status like blueberries, but I am intrigued by the benefits.
 Here’s what the latest science has to say.

 #1: Anti-diabetic effects